Center for Research

 University of North Texas Health Science Center

-The Pre-Clinical Research Elective provides student-doctors with hands-on experience in the process and practice of biomedical research.
+The Pre-Clinical Research Elective provides Liberty osteopathic medical students with hands-on experience in the process and practice of biomedical research.

 In addition, student-doctors gain an understanding of key elements of the research enterprise, including manuscript preparation, grant development, and the regulations that govern the inclusion of animal models and human subjects in research projects.
 Throughout the elective, scientific integrity and the responsible conduct of research are emphasized.